Psychedelic experience: In religious and spiritual contexts

 Alan Watts likened psychedelic experiencing to the transformations of consciousness that are undertaken in Taoism and Zen, which he says is, "more like the correction of faulty perception or the curing of a disease… not an acquisitive process of learning more and more facts or greater and greater skills, but rather an unlearning of wrong habits and opinions."
 Watts further described the LSD experience as, "revelations of the secret workings of the brain, of the associative and patterning processes, the ordering systems which carry out all our sensing and thinking."

 According to Luis Luna, psychedelic experiences have a distinctly gnosis-like quality; it is a learning experience that elevates consciousness and makes a profound contribution to personal development.
 For this reason, the plant sources of some psychedelic drugs such as ayahuasca and mescaline-containing cacti are sometimes referred to as "plant teachers" by those using those drugs.

 Furthermore, psychedelic drugs have a history of religious use across the world that extends back for hundreds or perhaps thousands of years.
 They are often called entheogens because of the kinds of experiences they can induce, however various entheogens happen to also be hypnotics (muscimol mushrooms), deliriants (jimsonweed) or atypical/quasi-psychedelics like cannabis.
 Some small contemporary religious movements base their religious activities and beliefs around psychedelic experiences, such as Santo Daime and the Native American Church.

+Psilocybin-assisted therapy

+Depression

+Studies on psilocybin-assisted therapy have found participants experience reduced depressive symptoms afterwards, as well as reduced anxiety symptoms.
+Studies have also found that reductions in symptoms continued long afterwards, suggesting psilocybin could potentially be effective as a long-term treatment.

+Post-traumatic stress disorder

+Individuals who suffer from post-traumatic stress disorder (PTSD) may also benefit from psilocybin-assisted therapy.
+Based on studies so far, MDMA-assisted therapy appears to be effective for reducing symptoms of PTSD, leading a group of researchers to argue that psilocybin-assisted therapy may also be effective in PTSD and call for a study on the topic.

+Obsessive-compulsive disorder

+In a study that reviewed a variety of drugs to determine if it had an impact on symptoms of OCD, psilocybin was also tested and determined effective in reducing symptoms.
+This reduction in symptoms applied to all individuals who participated in the study, proving psilocybin to be very reliable along with efficiency in reducing OCD symptoms.